We ship freshly dug bare-root plants, carefully packaged to arrive in excellent condition.

 My Garden Zone Is

-Native Plants grow in woody areas and are also known as wild plants
+Buy a Variety Native Plants that grow in woody areas and are also known as wild plants from Tn Nursery

 Native wild plants are those that do not require lots of TLC.
 Mother nature cares for these type of plants.
 Don't forget your mulch and planting supplies, click here.